arundevanathan/calorie-tracker-sync/README.md

 `AIRTABLE_TOKEN`.
 It needs `data.records:read` and `data.records:write`,
 restricted to the Calorie Tracker base.

 Use **Actions → Reconcile Daily Summary → Run workflow** for a manual run.
-Enable **Include today for a manual test run** only when testing current-day entries; the scheduled run always excludes today.